yashvyawahare/Memory-game/README.md

 # Memory-game
-The game is simple just click the title highlighted and including the previous ones that you clicked.
+The game is simple just click the title highlighted and including the previous ones that you clicked bofore.